 The layout-group schema defines the structure of the allowed Escenic layout-group publication resource.
 The purpose of the layout-group resource is to define a set of layouts for use on Escenic section pages.
-These layouts are composed of group and area elements, and include external references to teaser-types (defined in the teaser-type resource) and content-types (defined in the content-type resource).
+These layouts are composed of group and area elements, and include external references to content-types (defined in the content-type resource).